-Our thoughts are not always true to fact, nor are they always reflective of our wants and desires.
+We have thousands of thoughts that float through our heads each day.
+These thoughts are not always true to fact, nor are they always reflective of our wants and desires.
 Thoughts are simply a flowing of ideas, opinions, or beliefs (or something else even less significant).
-Because of this, it’s not uncommon for us to barely notice or pay attention to the numerous thoughts we have throughout the day.
+Because of this, it’s not uncommon for us to barely notice or pay attention to many of those thoughts.

-To give you an example, I recently saw someone wearing a t-shirt from a race that I ran a few years ago.
-We crossed paths while I was out on a walk, and it caused me to think about the friends that ran the race with me, the training that I did in preparation, as well as my overall experience of that day.
+I recently saw someone wearing a t-shirt from a race that I ran a few years ago.
+We crossed paths while I was out on a walk, and it caused me to think about the friends that ran with me that day, the training I did in preparation, as well as my overall experience of that day.
 This seemingly insignificant reminder triggered a thought pattern that was, largely, insignificant.
 Later during that same walk, I saw a piece of garbage on the ground and threw it away.
 Again, a thought was triggered (to simply pick up the trash and discard it).
 These thoughts did not carry any important meaning; rather, they just occurred.
 After noticing them, I continued on with my day feeling joyful and content.

 What if these thoughts had instead been negative?
 For example, what if seeing that t-shirt from the race triggered a thought about how I’m a failure because I walked part of that race?
 What if the trash left behind prompted a thought about a time that I accidentally littered when a gust of wind carried a napkin away before I could grab it?
 These thoughts are still only thoughts, however, in this second case, I may be more inclined to continue on with my day feeling embarrassed, disappointed, shameful, and guilty.